spencertipping/xv/xv-x64.h.md

 We can make a few representational optimizations to save some work.
-For example, we don't need to reconstruct the instruction in its original form; if the instruction was originally encoded with a redundant VEX prefix and isn't using AVX registers, we can easily enough re-encode it with REX.
+For example, we don't need to reconstruct the instruction in its original form; if the instruction was originally encoded with a redundant 3-byte VEX prefix, we can sometimes re-encode it with a two-byte VEX.
 So we need to capture the intent, not necessarily the form, of the instruction.

 This is also ideal because it gives us a way to uniformly represent memory accesses.
 In this sense our interface is more like an assembler than like a